What Do I Need To Know About Software Licenses?

 Depending on the software type and availability of maintenance, many businesses opt to include maintenance in their licensing agreements to build in agility and responsiveness to meet the needs of their users.

-Even perpetual licenses require support and maintenance renewals each year.
+sKeep in mind that even perpetual licenses require support and maintenance renewals each year.

 What Happens If I Use Software Without A License?

-Using software that you don’t have the correct usage rights (or licenses) for (known as pirated software) is illegal and is a form of copyright infringement.
-Violation of software copyright law can lead to legal sanctions against companies and individuals and can result in fines (of up to 10 times the original value of the software), prosecution, and even jail time.
+Violation of software copyright law can lead to legal fallout for companies and individuals.
+It can also result in fines (of up to 10 times the original value of the software), prosecution, and even jail time.

 Is There Any Software That Can Be Used Without A License?